Volkidia/ChampionsBrawl/README.md

+# Champion's Brawl - ARIES Lyon - 2016
-# This Repository contain the code of a student's project made in 2016 with a team composed of
+This Repository contain the code of a student's project made in 2016 with a team composed of

 Melissa Klaus : Project Manager